ppasupat/ppasupat-resume/README.md

 I am not sure why I am doing this.
 I should have used LaTeX but I guess it's too late.
 Oh well ...

-To generate PDF, run
+To generate PDF with the default font (Linux Biolinum; sans-serif), run

     ./run.sh

-To use serif font, run
+To use Linux Libertin (serif), run

-    ./run.sh serif
+    ./run.sh liber

+Other fonts are also possible, but they currently break the layout.

 # Requirements

 * [unoconv](http://dag.wiee.rs/home-made/unoconv/)
 * `bash`, `sed`, and `zip`
-* A nice font such as one of [Linux Libertine fonts](http://www.linuxlibertine.org/)
+* A nice font such as one of the [Linux Libertine fonts](http://www.linuxlibertine.org/)